 Orthopedic mattresses are designed to provide support for your spine and joints.
 They are made with high-quality and high-density materials.

 Most orthopedic mattresses last between one and five years longer than standard mattresses.
-Orthopedic mattresses have a longer lifespan as a result of high-density foams, supportive materials, as well as better build quality.
+Orthopedic mattresses have a longer lifespan due to high-density foams, supportive materials, and better build quality.
 All of these factors contribute to orthopedic mattresses being durable.

 A regular mattress does not provide the same level of support and can cause pain in your neck, back, and joints.
 Over time, a regular mattress will lose its shape and become uncomfortable.